CastilloAnthony/Nuclearcraft-Reactor-UI-ControlPanel/README.md

 	Alternatively use "nReactorBegin" to run a very simplified program that will only display a text based panel.

+	A word of caution, don't use this program to monitor a reactor where the heat level grows very rapidly.
+I'm afraid that this program might not be able to shutoff the reactor fast enough before it has a meltdown.
+So long as the reactor's heat output is less than 20% of its total heat capacity, the program should be able to catch it and shutdown the reactor before it is too late.
+If the reactor does output more than 20% of it's max heat capacity then I recommend that you use "nReactorBegin" to monitor the reactor.
+Atleast then it'll have a higher chance of turning off the reactor intime.
+But really you should redesign your reactor or use a more stable fuel type.

 	I plan on rearranging the UI slightly, but for now its perfectly functional.